WellthCare

 1. Act immediately.
 As soon as you receive a denial, calendar every deadline.

-2. Request your full claim file from the insurer (they must provide it free of charge upon request).
+2. Request your full claim file from the insurer (they have to provide it free of charge upon request).

 3. Get a supporting letter from your treating physician detailing medical necessity.